jharwell/sierra/docs/src/usage/rendering.rst

    ..
 IMPORTANT::

       Rendering the imagized CSV does not happen automatically every time as part of stage 4 because it can take a LONG time and is idempotent.
-You should only pass ``--project-vc`` the first time you run stage 4 after having run stage 3 with ``--project-vc`` (unless you are getting paid by the hour).
+You should only pass ``--project-rendering`` the first time you run stage 4 after having run stage 3 with ``--project-rendering`` (unless you are getting paid by the hour).

 .. _ln-sierra-usage-rendering-bc: